Group-Project-for-Software-Engineering/Extended-VCRTS/README.md

 - Submit job requests
 - View job status (Pending, Assigned, Completed)
 - See assigned vehicle (if any)
-- Receive notifications when job status changes

 ---

 ## Notifications System

-All user types receive notifications when:
+Admin notifications for:

-- A job is created
+- A job is submitted and pending approval
-- A job is assigned
+- A vehicle is submitted and pending approval

+Client/Owner notifications for:
-- A job is completed
+- A job/vehicle is accept/rejected by an admin
-- A vehicle heartbeat fails
+- A job/vehicle is removed from the system
-- Admin approves or removes a user

 Notifications are stored in MySQL and fetched via API calls